akash-network/akash-api/docs/proto/node.md

  <a name="akash.escrow.v1.GenesisState"></a>

  ### GenesisState
- GenesisState defines the basic genesis state used by escrow module
+ GenesisState defines the basic genesis state used by the escrow module

  | Field | Type | Label | Description |